-Companies resident in a country with which the UK has a double taxation treaty may be able to claim exemption or partial relief from UK tax on certain types of income from UK sources.
-The precise conditions of exemption or relief can be found in the text of the relevant treaty.
+Companies resident in a country with which the UK has a double taxation treaty may be able to claim exemption or partial relief from UK withholding tax on certain types of UK income.
+The conditions of exemption or relief can be found in the relevant double taxation treaty.

 Interest, royalties, pensions and purchased annuities

 The relief available depends upon the terms of each double taxation treaty and HMRC will decide whether an application is allowable.

 - without tax deducted

-Where tax has already been deducted from previous payments of the income, the repayment of UK tax is made by HMRC.
+If tax has already been deducted from previous payments of the income, the repayment of UK tax is made by HMRC.